2009 National League Championship Series: Game 2

 Game 2 featured a pitching duel between Vicente Padilla and Pedro Martinez, two pitchers who were not even on their respective teams' Opening Day rosters.
 Martinez pitched seven innings of scoreless ball and Padilla nearly matched him with 7 1/3 of one-run ball.
 The only run came on a Ryan Howard solo shot in the fourth.
 That RBI gave Howard six for the postseason, which tied the record for a span of six post-season games.
 However, in the eighth the Phillies bullpen ran into trouble when Casey Blake singled to start off the inning and Ronnie Belliard bunted for a hit.
 On a 3–2 pitch Russell Martin grounded into a tailor-made double play to Pedro Feliz, but Chase Utley threw the ball away which allowed the Dodgers' first run of the game.
-It was Utley's second error in two games; he had just three in 156 games during the 2009 regular season.
+It was Utley's third error in three games (he had a crucial error against the Rockies in Game 4 of the 2009 NLDS, allowing them to rally); he had just three in 156 games during the 2009 regular season.
 Scott Eyre relieved Chan Ho Park and allowed a single to Jim Thome.
 Ryan Madson then walked Rafael Furcal to load the bases and struck out Matt Kemp, but Andre Ethier drew a walk-off of J. A. Happ which scored the go-ahead run to win the game for the Dodgers.
 Five relievers were used in the bottom of the eighth.
 Jonathan Broxton closed out the game and the Dodgers evened the series 1–1.